Take a 1-min quiz to get a Personal Meal Plan Male Female

 • Refined, packaged products

-Besides the above-listed foods, you should also limit the consumption of the following:
+In addition to the foods listed above, you should also limit the consumption of the following:

 • Alcohol products